demisto/content/Packs/CortexXDR/Integrations/XQLQueryingEngine/README.md

 ### xdr-xql-file-dropper-query
 ***
-Search for the process who wrote the given file, by its sha256 or file path.
+Search for the process that wrote the given file, by its SHA256 or file path.

 #### Base Command